YoBii/LethalMoonUnlocks/README.md

 Once you've installed LethalMoonUnlocks you can disable/uninstall Permanent Moons.
 No need to start the game with both installed once or anything like that.

-## Additional features and config options
+# Additional features and config options
+You can configure the mod to do a little more than just setting the price of visited moons to 0.

+Currently there are two additional features:
+- a discount mode where each moon goes through a customizable list of discount rates.
+Each time you buy a moon it unlocks the next discount rate.
+- a randomly selected unlock (or discount) each time you make the quota.

+Full description below

-### Reset when fired
+## Feature: Reset when fired

-When enabled (default) will reset all your moon unlocks or discounts when your crew is fired.
-Disable to keep all your unlocks/discounts through all quotas on the same savefile.
+When enabled will reset all your moon unlocks (or discounts) when your crew is fired.
+Disable to keep all your unlocks (or discounts) through all quotas on the same savefile.
+> Enabled by default (Config value: True)

-### Unlock on new quota
+## Feature: Unlock on new quota
 When enabled a random moon will be unlocked every time you complete a quota.
 You can configure this in two ways.

-Disabled by default (Config value: False)
+> Disabled by default (Config value: False)

-#### Max unlock price
+### Config: Max unlock price
 This will limit the random unlock to moons below this price.
 Of course free moons are always excluded.

-Disabled by default (Config value: 0)
+> Disabled by default (Config value: 0)

-#### Limit number of unlocks
+### Config: Limit number of unlocks
 Simply limit how often this unlock can occur in a single run.
 For example if you set this to '3', you will get three random unlocks: Upon First day of second, third and fourth quota

-Disabled by default (Config value: 0)
+> Disabled by default (Config value: 0)

-### Discount mode
+## Feature: Discount mode
-Instead of permanently unlocking moons (price 0) after buying them once, unlock a new discount rate each time you buy a moon.
+Instead of permanently unlocking moons when bought once, unlock a new discount rate each time you buy a moon.

-Disabled by default (Config value: False)
+> Disabled by default (Config value: False)

-#### Discount rates
+### Config: Discount rates
 Set your preferred discount rates.
-Values are given as % off of the original price and seperated by comma.
+Values are given as '% off' of the original price and seperated by comma.
+Each time you visit a moon the next discount rate from the list will be applied (the list is basically discount after 1st visit, discountafter 2nd visit) ..
 Only affects prices when discount mode is enabled.
+> 50%, 75%, 100% by default (Config value: 50,75,100)

-## Special Thanks
+# Special Thanks

 * [Permanent Moons](https://thunderstore.io/c/lethal-company/p/BULLETBOT/Permanent_Moons/)
 * [LethalLevelLoader](https://thunderstore.io/c/lethal-company/p/IAmBatby/LethalLevelLoader/)